MindscapeHQ/raygun4uwp/README.md

 ### RUM behaviour

 If you have enabled Real User Monitoring on the RaygunClient, then changing the User or UserInfo properties can cause additional events to be sent to Raygun.
-If the user is not currently null and then overriden by different user information, then a session-end event will be sent to Raygun.
+If the customer is not currently null and then overriden by different customer information, then a session-end event will be sent to Raygun.
-This is because a session can only have a single user, so changing the user represents a logout/login scenario that ends the current session for a new one to begin.
+This is because a session can only have a single customer, so changing the customer represents a logout/login scenario that ends the current session for a new one to begin.

 Application version
 -------------------